 Comment.
 Section 11340.9 is new.
-It collects various exemptions from the requirements of this chapter without substantive change.
+It collects various exemptions from the requirements of this chapter.

-Subdivision (a) continues former Section 11342(a).
+Subdivision (a) continues former Section 11342(a) without substantive change.

-Subdivisions (b)-(c) continues provisions of former Section 11342(g).
+Subdivisions (b)-(c) continue provisions of former Section 11342(g) without substantive change.

-Subdivision (d) continues the "internal management" exception to the definition of "regulation" in former Section 11342(g).
+Subdivision (d) continues the "internal management" exception to the definition of "regulation" in former Section 11342(g), with two changes: